SAVE THE DATE - 6th BICON on 15 & 16 October

 The 6th BICON Conference on Alternative Care for Children in Asia will be held on 15 and

-16 October 2025 in Kuala Lumpur, Malaysia, and online.
-Registration opens on 5 May.
+16 October 2025 in Kuala Lumpur, Malaysia.
+Registration opens soon.

 Since 2014, BICON has been a significant event focusing on the rights of children and young